scirelli/auction-ebidlocal-search-web-ui/README.md

 # Ebidlocal Web UI
 This is a simple UI for [auction-ebidlocal-search](https://github.com/scirelli/auction-ebidlocal-search).
-The UI provides simple features to view, add, and edit watch lists.
+The UI provides simple features to view, add, edit, and delete watch lists.

 ## Dev Setup
 ```